 How to know what is the SMTP server?

 You're sending an important email, but it's not going through properly.
 You can't figure out why because there are no error messages -- maybe your message was never received by its recipient, or maybe something went wrong during transmission.
 In either case, if you don't know how to test whether your outgoing mail servers are working correctly, then troubleshooting will take months longer than necessary.
-Fortunately, we'll show you exactly where to look and how to use this information to diagnose any problems with your connection to these services.
+Fortunately, we'll show you exactly how SMTP mail server works, where to look and how to use this information to diagnose any problems with your connection to these services.

 Let's say that you've sent emails to someone at work before without issue, but now they won't receive them.
 How would you go about diagnosing such a problem?
 If you were using a web-based client like WebMail, Yahoo Mail, Hotmail/Live Mail, etc., you could check their online accounts to see if all incoming mail has been delivered successfully.
 But since this isn't always possible, especially over a VPN, you should instead rely on other methods to confirm successful delivery.
 This includes checking from within Windows itself as well.